je-santos/cellnet/README.md

 ## Model Architecture
 <img align="right" width="40%" height="40%" src="https://github.com/ahillsley/cellnet/blob/master/illustrations/Picture2.png"/>
-The base architecture of cellnet is a Unet with the encoder and decoder each consisting of 3 "res blocks".
-With each resblock the number of filters in the Conv2D layer is doubled and the image downscaled by a factor of 2.
-There are also 3 skip connections that pass information directly from the encoder to the decoder, which help preserve spacial information.
-Lastly a binary mask of the cells is made from the actin channel and passed directly to the decoder in order to segment the cells from the background.
+The base architecture of cellnet is a ResUnet with the encoder and decoder each consisting of 3 residual blocks.
+The model takes advantage of the F-actin channel of the input to segment a cell mask.
+This is then applied to the end of the decoder, effectivly eliminating the background class and reducing the number of predicted classes from 3 to 2.

-## Instructions

 ### Code

   - **application**: for use applying a trained model to any data_set, can read images saved as numpy arrays or .nd2